SROC Night Street League

 6. Enjoyment and fun, both whilst running and socialising afterwards.

 The Street League is a series of 10 events at basically fortnightly intervals between October and March.
-The final (11th event) is a mass start event and does not count for the series.
+The final (11th event) is a mass start event and does not count for the series and precedes the prizegiving.
 Please check the dates on the SROC fixtures list, particularly for the start of the season.
 Venues are distributed across the whole SROC catchment area.
 The format is a score event – collect as many controls as possible within the time limit, penalties for returning late.
-As the title suggests, the running is principally on pavements.
+As the title suggests, the running is principally on pavements although a more rural route will be added at the organisers discretion.

 The two courses on offer this year are :